yuhonglin/shotdetect/README.md

-ShortDetect
+ShotDetect
 =========

 ShotDetect is "shot detection and keyframe extraction" program

   - It is fast, deveploped by C++ and is directly based on libavcodec and openCV etc.
-  - I can deal with all formats of online videos (thanks to libavcodec etc.)
+  - It can deal with all formats of online videos (thanks to libavcodec etc.)
   - The performace is quite good (f1 score > 80% from a test on 400 shots)